“What If…” Mini Grants

 Nope!
 If your group does not have a 501c3 status, you can absolutely still apply for funding.
 You will need to find a fiscal sponsor who agrees to receive the funding on your behalf.
 The Foundation can help guide you through this process.

 What is a Fiscal Sponsor

 A fiscal sponsor is a registered 501(c)(3) non-profit that is willing to accept money from us on your behalf.
 Our grants must be paid to a registered 501(c)(3) non-profit (including churches) or to a public entity, such as a town, public school, or state agency.
 If you need one or have further questions regarding fiscal sponsors contact Sheria.

 What’s the difference between Community Grants and What If Mini Grants?
 Can I apply for both?

 Community Grants and What If… mini grants are two very different grants with two very different audiences.
 As such, organizations may not apply for both.
 Community grantmaking is meant for more established organizations in our tri-county service area (Onondaga, Madison and Oswego counties) and has a direct focus on supporting requests that address organizational capacity building.
-What If… mini grants are specific to grassroots groups within the City of Syracuse.
+What If… mini grants are specific to grassroots groups or individuals within the City of Syracuse.

 Help!
 I’ve forgotten the password to my account.

 Help!
 I started to fill out my application and now I can’t find it in my account anymore.

 Contact Sheria Walker for help with this.

 I don’t have access to a computer, can I still apply?